oracle/tribuo/docs/FAQs.md

 "Tribuo" comes from the Latin for "to assign" or "apportion", which makes sense since Tribuo is a prediction system for assigning outputs to examples.
- Plus we know a Latin teacher, and we'd like to keep her employed.
+ Plus we know a Latin teacher whom we'd like to keep employed.

 ### When did the project start?